szymon2024/gps-labs/gps_lab06/README.md

 EN:
 =====================================================================
-  ATTACHING EPHEMERIDES TO GPS SATELLITE OBSERVATIONS
+  ATTACHING NAVIGATION RECORDS TO GPS SATELLITE OBSERVATIONS
 =====================================================================

-The program attaches filtered navigation records from a RINEX 3.04 NAV file to satellite observations from a RINEX 3.04 OBS file.
+The program attaches filtered navigation records containing ephemerides from a RINEX 3.04 NAV file to satellite observations from a RINEX 3.04 OBS file.
 It processes only GPS satellite data.

 Input
 -----